endless-sky/endless-sky-wiki/wiki/CreatingSales.md

         discount 99
 ```

-This was added in **v0.10.11**.
+This was added in **v.
+0.10.11**.
 It allows you to make outfits sometimes be in stock on any particular planet.
-The above example would make any planet with the "Random Nukes" "outfitter stock" have a 50% chance of selling 3 heavily discounted nuclear missiles.
+The above example would make any planet with the "Random Nukes" `outfitter stock` have a 50% chance of selling 3 heavily discounted nuclear missiles.

 ```
 "outfitter stock" "Random Ramscoops"